Royal Air Lao

-Royal Air Lao was the national air carrier of the Kingdom of Laos that operated from 1962 to 1974.
+Royal Air Lao was the national air carrier of the Kingdom of Laos that operated from 1962 to until the Communist takeover of the country in 1975.

 History

 The company was founded in 1962.
 In September 1976 the Civil Aviation Company was formed from the merger of Royal Air Lao and Lao Air Lines.
 Today the successor is Lao Airlines.